Writing Effective Pull Requests

 PR itself (on GitHub)

-• PR does not have any extraneous file changes associated with it.
-One common example of an extraneous change is one that was already made in the target branch, but is showing up as part of this PR under Files changed.
+- PR does not have any extraneous file changes associated with it.
+One common example of an extraneous change is one that was already made in the target branch, but is showing up as part of this PR under

 Style

-• Code follows Python variable naming conventions, one description is here.
-Most variables should be snake_case and classes shoud be defined as UpperCamelCase, for example.
+- Code follows Python variable naming conventions, one description is here.
+Most variables should be

 Documentation

-• Any new public classes/functions have been added to the appropriate .rst file here to be rendered by Sphinx.
+- Any new public classes/functions have been added to the appropriate

-• Any new tutorial notebooks have been added to the appropriate folder here and included in the .rst file here to be rendered by Sphinx.
+- Any new tutorial notebooks have been added to the appropriate folder here and included in the

-• Modifications to the documentation render appropriately in the Netlify build.
+. - Modifications to the documentation render appropriately in the

 Testing